sgmobiledev/OpenEpaperLinkHATagSources/README.md

         https://github.com/AlexandrErohin/home-assistant-flightradar24?tab=readme-ov-file#flight
       - ha-template-sensors.yaml
-        add template sensors to your HomeAssistant configuration.yaml or sensors.yaml
+        add template sensors to your HomeAssistant configuration.yaml or sensors.yaml add 2 x template sensors CAPE and LiftedIndex to your HomeAssistant configuration.yaml or sensors.yaml
     # media

     The font is currently only required for the Accu Weather Script.